 The plowshare plow can result in the compaction of the deep soil, called tillage pan.
 The tillage pan hinders the vertical movement of rainwater and gas exchanges in the soil and the growth of the roots.

 - excessive clod level that requires other refining tillage

 - high traction power

-The ripping technique is unique due to its vertical breakup of the soil without the transposition of the layers.
-Ripping tillage uses a varying number of anchors (from 1 to 5) that execute a different action on the soil depending on their shape and inter-axle.
+The ripping technique is unique due to its vertical soil breakup without the layers’ transposition.
+Ripping tillage uses various anchors (from 1 to 5) that execute a different action on the soil depending on their shape and inter-axle.

 Some ripping machinery uses vibrating tools that boost the shattering of the soil and can be joined to rolls or harrows to finish up the surface in a single pass.

 The Rotary Hoeing technique is performed to shatter and remix the soil of the olive grove.
 It is done by machinery moved with a tractor power take-off with tools that work on a horizontal axle (i.e., millers) or vertical axle (i.e., rototiller).